CK-Bachoo/IF-Cyber-Portfolio/README.md

 **White Hat Auditor Question:** *"How did you execute this full-stack lab without a local Ubuntu VM?"*

-**Mechanical Proof:** *"I provisioned the Titan Omni-Portal Flask application inside Google Cloud Shell using the TA-provided script.
+**Mechanical Proof:** *"I provisioned the Titan Omni-Portal Flask application inside Google Cloud Shell using the Professor-provided script.
 Phase 1 (SQLi) and Phase 3 (BOLA) were executed via native `curl` CLI commands.
 Phase 2 (Stored XSS) was executed live in the browser via Cloud Shell's Web Preview on port 8090.
 All three attack phases were completed with full mission capability — no local hypervisor, no GUI dependency, zero thermal overhead on the mobile device."*